Shopify/react-native-skia/docs/docs/paint/overview.md

 * [Mask Filters](/docs/mask-filters)
 * [Path Effects](/docs/path-effects)

-The paint component is inherited by the following sibling and descendants.
+The paint component is inherited by its following sibling and descendants.
-In the example below, the first circle will be filled with red and the second circle will have a light blue stroke.
+In the example below, the first circle will be filled with red and, the second circle will have a light blue stroke.

 ```tsx twoslash
 import {Canvas, Circle, Paint, Group} from "@shopify/react-native-skia";